 Scholars have opportunities to interact and collaborate with other members of their laboratory and the Stowers community as a whole.
 In this way, Scholars experience not only the intellectual but also the collaborative spirit of research.
 In addition, Scholars have the opportunity to familiarize themselves with the latest techniques in laboratories and supporting core centers, which are equipped with the most advanced technology.

 Application for the 2017 Stowers Summer Scholars Program is now past.
-We are still accepting recommendation letters and transcripts until February 6th.

 Please email us if you have any questions.